 Another cost-related issue is the build-up of operational expenses by municipalities due to their reluctance to outsource the operation and maintenance of facilities.
 They will drop this resistance once they realize the financial and operational benefits of outsourcing water supply and wastewater management to professionals.

-"As outsourcing gains popularity due to the increasing stress on regulatory compliance, high-end services will need greater capital investments in both water and wastewater treatment facilities, thereby boosting the equipment market," says Gopal.
+“As outsourcing gains popularity due to the increasing stress on regulatory compliance, high-end services will need greater capital investments in both water and wastewater treatment facilities, thereby boosting the equipment market,” said Gopal.

 The rising costs of fresh water and tough discharge standards are also forcing industries to seek cost-effective methods for the treatment and reuse of wastewater.